Sublime Comporta Villa

 Europe’s western-most capital is easily explored on foot—but leave the high heels at home.
 Lisbon is known as the city built on seven hills, which are crisscrossed with a network of cobblestoned streets.
 One of the most charming ways to get around is by taking a rumbling trolley up and down the hills.

 Stay at the Four Seasons Hotel Ritz Lisbon, which is walking distance to Avenida da Liberdade, the city’s most chic shopping street.
-Start your day with breakfast on the terrace, and end it with the hotel’s signature Seven Hills of Lisbon massage.
-The 80-minute treatment is meant to soothe tired legs, and incorporates local olive oil and sea salt and finishes with a bite-sized olive oil muffin.
+Start your day with breakfast on the ter-race and end it with the hotel’s signature Seven Hills of Lisbon massage.
+The 80-minute treatment is meant to soothe tired legs, and it incorporates local olive oil and sea salt and finishes with a bite-sized olive oil muffin.

 If boutique hotels are more your style, then choose the 28-room Torel Palace, located in two townhouses.
 The buildings are richly detailed, with stucco ceilings and classic blue and white Portuguese tiles.
 When not sightseeing guests can relax at the pool, which offers sweeping views of the city.